Procurement Process

 Purchase Orders

-A Purchase Order is the University's official order form issued to procure goods and services on behalf of the University.
-Purchase Orders are issued only for items to be used by the University and cannot under any circumstances be used for staff or student personal requirements.
+A Purchase Order is the University's official order form issued to procure goods and/or services on behalf of the University.
+Purchase Orders are issued only for goods and/or services which are to be used by the University and cannot under any circumstances be used for staff or student personal requirements.

 Financial Delegates